 The role of Chair involves three functions:

-2. Keep the presenters to the allotted time.
-It is very important that presenters take no more time than the time they are allotted as this cuts into other presenters’ time and time for audience discussion.
+- Keep the presenters to the allotted time.
+It is critical that presenters take no more time than the time than allotted as this cuts into other presenters’ time and time for audience discussion.
 In most cases, the panel will have 3-4 presenters, plus a discussant.
-With three presenters, the norm is 20 minute presentations, while with four, it is 15 minutes.
-The Discussant is given 12-15 minutes, leaving at least 30 minutes for audience participation in the closing discussion (for a total running time of 1 hour and 45 minutes).
-If fewer speakers appear for the panel, the Chair should decide how to divide the additional time among the speakers, and inform them before beginning the panel.
-The Chair should pass a note to presenters to notify them when 5 minutes, 3 minutes, and 1 minute remain, and again when they should “stop.”
-The Chair should cut off the presenter when the time is exceeded by more than a minute, and move on to the next speaker.
+With three presenters, the norm is 20-minute presentations, while with four, it is 15 minutes.
+The Discussant is given 10-12 minutes, leaving at least 30 minutes for audience participation in the closing discussion (for a total running time of 1 hour and 45 minutes).
+Do not allow any questions before all panelists and the discussants have had time to speak.
+If fewer speakers appear for the panel, the Chair should decide how to divide the additional time among the speakers and inform them before beginning the panel.
+The Chair should pass a note to presenters to notify them when 3 minutes and 1 minute remain, and again when they should “stop.”
+The Chair should cut off the presenter when the time is exceeded by more than a minute and move on to the next speaker.
 This is a difficult job, but it is essential, given the tight time constraints which ensure everyone a chance to benefit equally from the panel.

-3. Moderate the audience discussion.
+- Moderate the audience discussion.
 You should recognize audience members to address questions or comments to the panelists.
-It is usually most efficient to move directly from the Discussant’s comments to the first round of questions, and then invite members of the panel to answer those comments or questions posed by the Discussant or audience.
+Move directly from the Discussant’s comments to the first round of questions (you can take questions 2-4 at a time), and then invite members of the panel to answer those comments or questions posed by the Discussant or audience (alternately, you may ask them to respond to the Discussant’s remarks in brief closing comments).
 When recognizing questioners from the audience, please ask them to state their name and institution, and ask them to be concise in their questions or comments.
-Unless there is a great abundance of time, it is best to gather several questions before asking panelists to respond.
-If an audience member speaks for more than about 2 minutes, the Chair should not hesitate to interrupt them and move on to the next question or ask the panelist(s) to respond.
+Unless there is a great abundance of time, gather several questions before asking panelists to respond.
+If an audience member speaks for more than about 1-2 minutes, the Chair should not hesitate to interrupt them and move on to the next question or ask the panelist(s) to respond.
 Again, the Chair is the one who saves the panel and audience from long interventions that drain time from the general discussion.
 When there is little time, the Chair can also encourage panelists to respond only to the questions that are most interesting for general discussion.

-The role of Discussant is to read the papers in advance of the panel and to prepare some comments or questions which will stimulate discussion about papers individually and/or in relation to each other.
+The role of Discussant is to read the papers in advance of the panel (assuming they are provided—if not they will need to respond “on the fly”) and to prepare comments or questions which will stimulate discussion about papers individually and/or in relation to each other.
 These comments or questions will set the stage for the general discussion involving the audience.
-The Paper Presenters are required to submit their papers to you as an e-mail attachment by the set deadline.
+Paper Presenters are required to submit their papers to you as an e-mail attachment by the set deadline.

-The requirement to submit the working paper in advance is a firm one, and though we do not remove from the panel persons who don’t submit this, we may disqualify them from participation in a future CESS conference.
-If you do not receive a paper with enough time in advance of the conference for you to read it and prepare a response, you are entitled to inform the audience that you did not receive the paper and therefore will not comment on it (though for the sake of a good discussion, you may comment on the oral presentation if you wish).
-We consider it of utmost importance that you have adequate time to prepare your response and thus, you are within your rights to be “severe” with those who fail to enable you to do your part adequately.
+The requirement to submit the working paper in advance is an important one.
+We do not remove from the panel persons who don’t submit this but it will affect the quality of the feedback given.
+If you do not receive a paper with enough time in advance of the conference for you to read it and prepare a response, you are entitled to inform the audience that you did not receive the paper and therefore will only be able to comment on the oral presentation.
 We will send reminders to presenters to adhere to the deadline, but it is also fine if you want to contact the authors in order to “nudge” them or perhaps to identify cases where there has been a technical problem and the paper needs to be resent.

-Discussants typically do not have time to orally present all of their comments on the papers, and they are encouraged to convey additional comments to the presenters either verbally or in writing after the panel.
-Comments made during the session are best focused on the major points of the paper(s).
+Discussants typically do not have time to orally present all their comments on the papers and are encouraged to convey additional comments to the presenters either verbally or in writing after the panel.

 You must send your working paper via email to the Chair and Discussant by the set deadline.
+Send the version of the paper that you will present—if you are sending a longer paper, highlight the parts that you will speak on at the conference.
 The contact information of your Discussant and Chair will be provided in the preliminary program, and you are encouraged to send your paper to all panelists on your panel as well.

-You may use Powerpoint and/or audiovisual aids during your presentation.
-It is not recommended to simply read the text of your paper.
-The purpose of the conference presentation is to convey the thesis/ subject of your paper in an engaging manner.
-Rarely does simply reading a paper aloud, word-for-word produce this effect!
-We have prepared some paper writing and presentation guidelines , which you may find helpful.
+You may use powerpoint and/or audiovisual aids during your presentation.
+We do not recommend simply to read the text of your paper.
+The purpose of the conference presentation is to convey the thesis/ subject of your investigation in an engaging manner.
 At an interdisciplinary conference, papers and presentations will vary; the important thing is that you present your research findings in a way that is conducive to a robust discussion.

 Typically, conference papers are working versions of a paper being prepared for publication, a dissertation chapter, or a similar purpose.
-You may send a longer draft to the Discussant, but if you do this please let the Discussant know what you will focus on in your presentation, so that she/he may tailor discussion points accordingly.
+You may send a longer draft to the Discussant, but if you do this you must let the Discussant know what you will focus on in your presentation, so that they may tailor discussion points accordingly.